hexojs/site/source/api/router.md

 ## Format a Path

-`format` method transforms a string to a valid path.
+The `format` method transforms a string to a valid path.

 ``` js
 hexo.route.format('archives/');